kawu/earley-facile/README.md

 The command will install the *earley-facile* tool to a directory which depends on your OS.
-On linux, the default target directory is `~/.local/bin`, thus the installed application can be run with:
+On linux, the default target directory is `~/.local/bin`, thus the installed application will be available at:

     ~/.local/bin/earley-facile